kevinlanzon/find-a-curry/README.md

 ==========
 [Makers Academy](http://www.makersacademy.com) Week 9 Project.

 This project is a clone of [Yelp](http://www.yelp.co.uk/).
-The goal is to introduce you to Rails, focusing especially on:
+The goal is to introduce you to Rails (and find the best curry in your area), focusing especially on:

 - Creating Rails applications
 - The structure of Rails apps (MVC, the router, helpers)